mpwmpw/CCSFNet/README.md

 <img src="p5.jpg" width="45%" style="display:inline-block;"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="p6.jpg" width="45%" style="display:inline-block;">

 ## 5. Due to project process reasons, we cannot make the entire safflower dataset public now, but we have provided a small benchmark that you can download to perform performance testing of the proposed method.
+You can contact jacketluolunzi@gmail.com to obtain the dataset.

 ## 6. CCSFNet is efficiently deployed on the Jetson Nano edge device.
 We have also open-sourced some Python packages that may be useful for edge deployment.